Organizations are a shared space for teams to collaborate on workspaces in Terraform Enterprise (TFE).

 The SSH keys page manages any keys necessary for cloning Git-based module sources during Terraform runs.
 It does not manage keys used for accessing a connected VCS provider.
 See SSH Keys for Cloning Modules for more information.

-Sentinel is an embedded policy-as-code framework that allows you to enforce rules about Terraform runs within an organization.
-See Sentinel for more information.
+Sentinel is an embedded policy-as-code framework that can enforce rules about Terraform runs within an organization.
+See Sentinel for more information about Sentinel, or Managing Sentinel Policies for details about these two settings pages.

 » Inactive Organizations